yshui/picom/.github/issue_template.md

 ### Current Behavior

 ### Stack trace
-// If compton crashes, please make sure your compton is built with debug info, and provide a stack trace of compton when it crashed.
+// If the compositor crashes, please make sure you built it with debug info, and provide a stack trace captured when it crashed.
-// Note, when compton crashes in a debugger, your screen might look frozen.
-But gdb will still handle your input if it is focused.
+// Note, when the compositor crashes in a debugger, your screen might look frozen.
+But gdb will likely still handle your input if it is focused.
-// Usually you can use 'bt' and press enter to get the stack trace, then 'q', enter, 'y', enter to quit gdb.
+// Often you can use 'bt' and press enter to get the stack trace, then 'q', enter, 'y', enter to quit gdb.

-// Or, you can enable core dump, and upload the core file and the compton executable here.
+// Or, you can enable core dump, and upload the core file with the corresponding executable here.

 ### Other details
 // If your problem is visual, you are encouraged to record a short video when the problem occurs and link to it here.